For SSW Students

 Students with disabilities considering Smith College School for Social Work (SSW) or who have already been accepted for graduate study are encouraged to contact us to discuss your need for services and accommodations.

-Getting Evaluated for LD or ADHD:
+Getting Evaluated for LD or ADD/ADHD:

 Applying to Smith

-Disability Not A Consideration in Admission
+Disability is Not a Consideration in Admission

 Disability is not considered in the admissions process for the School for Social Work.
 The unique academic structure and fast pace of the School for Social Work academic program can be both an asset and pose challenges for students with disabilities.
 It is important to consider a range of factors to determine the type of graduate program that best supports your individual learning needs.